chrsalbert/chrsalbert/README.md

 ### Mr. Prompter
 https://telepromptr.herokuapp.com →
 Teleprompter service that you can control with a remote device, for example your smartphone.
-__What I've learned:__ Got deeper into ES6, learned about event-based communication with Socket.io, deploying on Heroku
+__What I've learned:__ Got deeper into ES6, learned about event-based communication with Socket.io, deploying on Heroku, using the Web Speech API
-__Technologies used:__ HTML, CSS, JS, Vue.js, Nuxt.js, Socket.io
+__Technologies used:__ HTML, CSS, JS, Vue.js, Nuxt.js, Socket.io, Web Speech API
 __Publuished on:__ Heroku  *

 ---